OpenLEADR/openleadr-python/docs/server.rst

 In the case that the registration is accepted, the VTN will generate a RegistrationID for this VEN and respond with a :ref:`oadrCreatedPartyRegistration` message.

-In your application, when a VEN sends a :ref:`oadrCreatePartyRegistration` request, it will call your ``on_register_party`` handler.
-This handler must somehow look up what to do with this request, and respond with a ``registration_id``.
+In your application, when a VEN sends a :ref:`oadrCreatePartyRegistration` request, it will call your ``on_create_party_registration`` handler.
+This handler must somehow look up what to do with this request, and respond with a ``ven_id, registration_id`` tuple.

 Example implementation: